MariagiovannaRotundo/Two-level-indexing/README.md

 #### Two level experiments

 To execute experiments by considering two-level solutions as first thing the storage levels and the queries to use for the evaluation are generated.
-By deafault, the number of repetitions of each experiment is fixed to 3.
+By deafault, in the C++ code the number of repetitions of each experiment is fixed to 3.